algolia/jekyll-algolia/README.md

 You need to provide certain Algolia credentials for this plugin to *index* your site.

-*If you don't yet have an Algolia account, you can open a free [Community plan here][8].
-Once signed in, you can get your credentials from [your dashboard][9].*
+*If you don't yet have an Algolia account, we suggest that you open a free [Community plan here][8].
+You can find more information about the Algolia plans [in our FAQ][10].*

-Once you have your credentials, you should define your `application_id` inside your `_config.yml` file like this:
+Once signed in, you should get your application ID from [your dashboard][9] and define it inside your `_config.yml` file like this:

 ```yaml
 # _config.yml